Labour Market Development Programs

 The five required courses at the Adult 10 level are Communications, Social Sciences, Life/Work Studies, Mathematics and Science.
 Revised curricula are posted in various formats as well as links to online resources and supplemental documents applicable to the various curricula.

-Recognizing Prior Learning (RPL) is a broad umbrella concept which values all learning that people have gained in their lives.
+Recognizing Prior Learning (RPL) is a broad umbrella concept that values all learning that people have gained in their lives.

 The Office of Literacy and Essential Skills (OLES) is focused on improving the literacy and essential skills of adult Canadians to get a job, stay in the job market, and contribute to their communities and families.
 Through extensive research, the Government of Canada and other national and international agencies have identified and validated nine key Essential Skills for the workplace.
 These skills are used in nearly every job and at different levels of complexity.
 They provide the foundation for learning all other skills and enable people to evolve with their jobs and adapt to workplace change.